-The Karuk Tribe of California requests that FERC order the decommissioning of J.C.
+The Quartz Valley Tribe requests that FERC order the decommissioning of J.C.
 Boyle, Copco 1, Copco 2, and Iron Gate Dams.
 FERC can decide if these ends will be best achieved by denying PacifiCorp's license application and ordering dam removal, or whether to issue a license that requires dam removal.